cossacklabs/product-docs/content/acra/configuring-maintaining/general-configuration/acra-keymaker.md

 * `--vault_tls_client_ca=<filename>`

-  Path to acra-keymaker TLS certificate's CA certificate for Vault certificate validation (AcraServer works as "client" when communicating with Vault).
+  Path to acra-keymaker TLS certificate's CA certificate for Vault certificate validation (acra-keymaker works as "client" when communicating with Vault).
   Empty by default.
   If not specified, acra-keymaker uses value from `--tls_ca` flag.

 * `--vault_tls_client_cert=<filename>`

-  Path to acra-keymaker TLS certificate presented to Vault (AcraServer works as "client" when communicating with Vault).
+  Path to acra-keymaker TLS certificate presented to Vault (acra-keymaker works as "client" when communicating with Vault).
   Empty by default.
   If not specified, acra-keymaker uses value from `--tls_cert` flag.